List of Empire ships (H): Empire Henchman

 Empire Henchman was a tug that was built by Cochrane & Sons Ltd, Selby.
 Launched on 31 August 1939 as Karl for Goteborgs Bogserings & Bargnings Akt, Gothenburg.
 Requisitioned by MoWT and completed in February 1940 as Empire Henchman.
 Operated under the management of United Towing Co Ltd. Reverted in 1946 to Goteborgs Bogserings & Bargnings Akt and renamed Karl.
 Sold in 1963 to Societa di Navigazione Capieci, Italy, and renamed Capo Faro.

 Empire Herald

-Empire Herald was an 8,204 GRT tanker which was built by Sir J Laing & Sons Ltd, Sunderland.
+Empire Herald was an 8,204 GRT tanker, built by Sir J Laing & Sons Ltd, Sunderland.
 Launched on 27 July 1945 and completed in March 1946.
 To Royal Fleet Auxiliary in December 1947 as RFA Wave Prince.
 Arrived on 16 December 1971 at Burriana, Spain, for scrapping.